 If you cancel your classes in the fall or spring semester, you will not be eligible to re-enroll at KUMC without completing a reactivation form and paying the $50 reactivation fee.
 If you cancel your summer courses, you will be eligible to enroll for the following fall semester only without having to complete a reactivation form.

-If a student is not going to enroll be continuously enrolled, they need to discuss a LOA with their academic department and graduate studies (if applicable) to ensure re-entry in the program.
-During a LOA, you are not considered officially enrolled and you are not reported to lenders as being on a LOA.
+If a student is not going to enroll or be continuously enrolled, they need to discuss an LOA with their academic department and graduate studies (if applicable) to ensure re-entry into the program.
+During an LOA, you are not considered officially enrolled and you are not reported to lenders as being on an LOA.
 Students on financial aid are encouraged to discuss the ramifications of non-enrollment with the Student Financial Aid Office.
-For more information about a LOA from the academic program, please contact your advisor or Graduate Studies for graduate students.
-If you take a LOA, you will not be eligible to enroll without completing a reactivation form and paying the $50 reactivation fee.
+For more information about an LOA from the academic program, please contact your advisor or Graduate Studies for graduate students.
+If you take an LOA, you will not be eligible to enroll without completing a reactivation form and paying the $50 reactivation fee.

-Students who are not continuously enrolled or on active LOA status (except for the summer semester) must be reactivated and are assessed a $50 reactivation fee.
+Students who are not continuously enrolled (except for the summer semester) must be reactivated and are assessed a $50 reactivation fee.
 If a student has not enrolled in over a year, their eligibility to have their status re-activated will be verified with their academic department by the Office of the Registrar.